MAsuamah/read-me-generator/README.md

 ![screencapture-github-MAsuamah-read-me-generator-tree-main-dist-2021-04-24-21_59_57](https://user-images.githubusercontent.com/77217156/115977717-90c52680-a548-11eb-84a7-403f343dc80d.png)

-This sample can be found in the dist folder when the repository is first cloned.
+This sample README can be found in the dist folder when the repository is first cloned.
 It will be replaced once you create your own README.*